YahyaDalbah/POS-system/README.md

 # POS system

 the final project for FTS internship, it’s a web application for supermarkets to manage products and carts, including the ability to handle multiple carts and calculate the total amount for each order.
+P.S: The project lacks proper design and is not responsive, as it was meant to be a coding project only

 ## prerequisites